Gary Lamont

 Gary Lamont is a Scottish actor, best known for his role as hairdresser Robbie Fraser in the soap opera River City, a role which he played from 2009 to 2017.

 Career

 Lamont grew up in the Castlemilk area of Glasgow.
 He attended the RSAMD in Glasgow.
-As well as his popular role on River City, he appeared in the French war drama Joyeux Noel, Edinburgh crime drama Rebus and comedy Still Game as a barrister.
+As well as his popular role on River City, he appeared in the French war drama Joyeux Noël, Edinburgh crime drama Rebus and comedy Still Game as a barrister.